-Trifid (M20) and Lagoon (M8) Nebulae Pictures
+Trifid (M20) and Lagoon (M8) Nebulae Area Pictures

-This page features older and wider-field views of an incredible area of the sky.
-Messier objects 8 and 20 (and many more) are located Just above and to the right of the Sagittarius "teapot" asterism, in the middle of the southern summer milky way.
-M8 is a naked-eye object on a clear night from a dark sky.
-In the first image below, M8 (the bright red Lagoon nebula) is pictured on the left.
+These are seen on my Star Cloud (M24) Pictures Page M8 (the bright red Lagoon nebula) is pictured on the left.
 To the right you can see the Trifid Nebula, M20.
 Above M8, looking a bit like a paw to me, are NGC6559, IC4685.
 Click the hyperlinks to be taken to dedicated pages featuring closer views of those objects.
-Other nearby objects not to be missed are Open cluster 21 (scroll down), and M24, the little starcloud.
-If you prefer, this page provides a pictorial index to all this.
+Other nearby objects not to be missed are open cluster M21 (visible in the image above, to the upper right of the Trifid), and M24, the little starcloud.

 Above: M20 and M8 from the Davis Mountains, stack of 2 exposures ~25 minutes, Nikon 300mm f2.8 lens, Kodak LE 400 film.
+As I look at it in 2011 it's a bit too saturated.

 M8 and M20, Film